-In this post, I will demonstrate to you the easiest way to evaluate Home Assistant on a PC.
-In the end, we’ll have a fully operational copy of Home Assistant (Hass.io flavor), which is accessible via browser in your home network.
+In this post we’re going to take a look at the easiest way to evaluate Home Assistant on a PC.
+In the end, you will get a fully operational copy of Home Assistant (Hass.io flavor), which can be accessed via browser in your home network.

 - Guest - a Virtual Machine with Home Assistant installed

 - Host - a computer with Microsoft Windows/Linux/macOS, with Oracle VirtualBox installed

 Hass.io - the framework consisting of a few Docker containers which make it easier to install and upgrade Home Assistant and allows you to install tenths of Hass.io addons literally in a mouse click.

 The screenshots below were taken from macOS version of Oracle VirtualBox, though it should work the same way in other operating systems like Windows or Linux.